AndreeeasN/pp3-doubletake/README.md

 If you have credentials, such as in the Love Sandwiches project, you must create another _Config Var_ called `CREDS` and paste the JSON into the value field.

 Connect your GitHub repository and deploy as normal.

-## Constraints

-The deployment terminal is set to 80 columns by 24 rows.
-That means that each line of text needs to be 80 characters or less otherwise it will be wrapped onto a second line.

----

-Happy coding!